Frequently Asked Questions

 6. Who is eligible to participate in the program?

 Eligible teens are Jewish high school seniors in Miami-Dade County.
-Priority goes to students who live in Miami- Dade, attend school in Miami-Dade and/or attend Synagogue in Miami-Dade.
-Typically, students need to have two out of these three items checked off to be considered for our Miami-Dade program (i.e., live and go to school in Miami-Dade or live and go to synagogue in Miami-Dade).
-Attending educational sessions are mandatory for participating in the full program.
+Priority goes to students who live in Miami- Dade, attend school in Miami-Dade and/or belong to a Synagogue in Miami-Dade.
+Typically, students need to have two out of these three items checked off to be considered for our Miami-Dade program (i.e., live and go to school in Miami-Dade or live and belong to a synagogue in Miami-Dade).
+Attending ALL educational sessions are mandatory for participating in the full program.